-For turf acreage, for both first and second season allocations, the acreage will be converted into rice-equivalent acres such that each acre of turf is equivalent to 0.50 acres of rice.
-Additional detail regarding the timing and limitations on allocations are specified in the Rules.
-In the event the available interruptible stored water has not been fully allocated based on Customer Acreage Histories (for the First Agricultural Season) or based on acreage being serviced on June 30 (for the Second Agricultural Season), remaining available interruptible stored water will be allocated to other customers as described in the Rules.
+For turf acreage, the acreage will be converted into rice-equivalent acres such that each acre of turf is equivalent to 0.50 acres of rice.
+Additional detail regarding the timing and limitations on allocations are specified in the LCRA Interruptible Agricultural Water Service Contract Rules.
+In the event the available interruptible stored water has not been fully allocated based on Customer Acreage Histories (for the First Irrigation Agricultural Season) or based on acreage being serviced on June 30 (for the Second Irrigation Agricultural Season), remaining available interruptible stored water will be allocated to other customers as described in the Rules.